hdl-registers/hdl-registers/doc/sphinx/rst/about/contributing.rst

     python3 tools/tag_release.py X.Y.Z

 where X.Y.Z is your new version number.
-The script will bump the ``hdl_registers`` version number and copy release notes to a new file.
+The script will bump the ``hdl-registers`` version number and copy release notes to a new file.
 The changes will be committed and then tagged.